Note

 Description

-lc_time_names specifies the language for displaying the names and abbreviations of dates and months.
+lc_time_names specifies the language for displaying the names and abbreviations of months and days.

 Applicability

-This variable applies only to OceanBase Database in MySQL mode.
+This variable is applicable only to OceanBase Database in MySQL mode.

 Privilege requirements